brylevkirill/notes/Deep Learning.md

   ----
   #### interesting quotes - loss function and grounding

+  Francois Chollet:
+  > "Arguably, intelligence is not about learning the latent manifold of some data, it is about taking control of the process that generated it.
+The human mind has this remarkable property of filtering out the massive fraction of its input that is irrelevant to what it can control.
+Learning doesn't just mean compressing data; it's mainly about discarding data.
+This requires a supervision signal.
+Control is that signal."

   Yoshua Bengio:
   > "Maximum likelihood can be improved upon, it is not necessarily the best objective when learning in complex high-dimensional domains (as arises in unsupervised learning and structured output scenarios)."